Specify the administrators and users who can install and manage add-ins for Outlook

 My Custom Apps: Enables a user to install and manage custom add-ins for their own use.

-By default, all administrators who have the Organization Management role group have both of the above administrative roles enabled.
-Also by default, end users have the above user roles enabled.
+By default, all end users have all of the above user roles enabled.

 For information about add-ins, see Add-ins for Outlook.